 Hi there,

-My friend texted me “I need you to get on social media” and I replied it will never happen, followed by laughing emojis.
-It got me thinking.
+Someone said to me, “I need you to get on social media.”
+It will never happen, and so it got me thinking.

 Five things to share:

-(Maybe the real trick was making myself become so bored with the internet that I needed to do something else, exhaust myself somewhere else.
-And there is a lot of time remaining when you unplug.)
+Maybe the real trick was making myself become so bored with the internet that I needed to do something else, exhaust myself somewhere else.
+And there is a lot of time, and energy, remaining when you unplug.

 A quote I want to share with you: